 This paper is structured as follows.
 Section 2 presents a literature review.
 Section 3 describes the urban supply chain structure and the Mixed Integer Linear Programming (MILP) model formulation for the UGD.
-Section 4 details a hybrid metaheuristic solution procedure to solve the model, and its application is analyzed in Section 5.
+Section 4 details a hybrid metaheuristic solution procedure to solve the model, and its application is analyzed in section 5.
 Finally, Section 6 draws the conclusions and suggests future research lines.

-2. Literature review
+71 2.
+Literature review

-Two-tier distribution networks designed for UGD processes have been presented in [8-11].
+Two-tier distribution networks designed for UGD processes have been presented by [8-11].
 These networks include one distribution center located on the outskirts and multiple satellite depots inside the city.
 They use this type of network to design multi-layer routes from the external distribution center to the satellites and from satellites to customers.
-Refs.
 [12-15] presented a multi-layer distribution structure to coordinate the different flows of goods among the actors located in any layer of the network, which creates tours for the vehicles according to these flows.

 Multi-product distribution is another characteristic of the UGD that has been widely studied due to its complexity.
 Some authors have proposed mathematical formulations.
-For instance, Hasani-Goodarzi and Tavakkoli-Moghaddam [16] studied the multi-product cross-dock problem for pick-up and delivery by splitting the pick-up and delivery location nodes that could be visited more than once by one or more vehicles to solve small instances of the problem.
-Shaabani and Kamalabadi [17] modeled the multi-product problem in a perishable products sector with one manufacturer and multiple customers under the IRP model.
+For instance, [16] studied the multi-product cross-dock problem for pickup and delivery by splitting the pick-up and delivery location nodes that could be visited more than once by one or more vehicles to solve small instances of the problem.
+Shaabani and Kamalabadi [17] modeled the multi-product problem in a perishable products sector with one manufacturer and multiple customers under the inventory routing problem model.
 They used multiple distribution strategies to deliver the products and implemented a population-based simulated annealing heuristic to solve the problem.
-Letchford and Salazar-González [18] argue that some CVRP problems require the use of additional commodity flow variables, more specifically, the pick-up and delivery multi-product problem.
+Letchford and Salazar-González, [18] argue that some CVRP problems require the use of additional commodity flow variables, more specifically, the pick-up and delivery multi-product problem.

-Only a few articles have incorporated both multi-layer and multi-product characteristics.
-This integration has been studied by Rieck [19], who proposed an integrative threelayer multiproduct distribution network using different routes to integrate the layers into the network.
-A more complex network with four layers was presented by Serna-Urán [20] to solve a pick-up and delivery problem with multiple products and heterogeneous fleets using integrative routes for the multiple layers and considering different numbers of layers in which a vehicle can perform the routes.
-Boccia et al. [21] proposed an Integer Linear Programming (ILP) formulation, using a flow-intercepting approach, for the location decision of a multi-commodity LRP in a threelayer city logistics model.
-They used a branch and cut algorithm for the solution.
+85 Only a few articles have incorporated both multi-layer and multi-product characteristics.
+This integration has been studied by [19], who proposed an integrative three-layer multiproduct distribution network using different routes to 86 integrate the layers into the network.
+A more complex network with four layers was presented by [20] to solve a pick-up 87 88 and delivery problem with multiple products and heterogeneous fleets using integrative routes for the multiple layers and 89 considering different numbers of layers in which a vehicle can perform the routes.
+Boccia, Crainic, Sforza and Sterle [21] proposed an Integer Linear Programming (ILP) formulation, using a flow-intercepting approach, for the location decision of 90 91 a multi-commodity location routing problem in a three-layer city logistics model.
+They used a branch and cut algorithm for 92 the solution.